Banteng Hunting Guides and Outfitters

 Banteng hunting is an adventure that is as much about the hunt as it is about the trophy.
 It makes for a great combination with water buffalo.
-This is one of the pure and genuine hunts that you will remember for a lifetime.

 The banteng is a species of wild cattle from Southeast Asia.